-In this regard, % ASF is the percentage of the apparent shear force or relative apparent shear force and ASF represents apparent shear force obtained from Equation (1), and the denominator indicates the total channel shear force (Figure 1).
+In this regard, % ASF is the percentage of the apparent shear force or relative apparent shear force and ASF represents apparent shear force obtained from equation (1), and the denominator indicates the total channel shear force.

-4. Conclusion
+Conclusion

-In order to evaluate the effect of relative roughness parameters and the relative width on the apparent shearing stress, the following charts are drawn.
+In order to evaluate the effect of relative roughness parameters and the relative width on the apparent shearing stress, the following charts were drawn.

 The horizontal axis is the percentage of apparent shear stress and vertical axis shows the relative roughness.
+Each diagram is drawn for a main channel roughness.